-Purpose: To validate all students' ability to meet the cognitive, affective and psychomotor requirements of the curriculum, with or without reasonable accommodations while enrolled in the Nursing program.
-This must be consistent with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and subsequent amendments.
+Purpose: To validate all students' ability to meet the cognitive, affective and psychomotor requirements of the curriculum, with or without reasonable accommodations, while enrolled in any of the Appalachian State University Nursing programs.
+This policy and related procedures shall be implemented in a manner consistent with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 as subsequently amended.
 In addition, students must be in compliance with the patient safety and quality standards of clinical and other regulatory agencies.

-Policy: To be admitted and progress in the Nursing program, all students must:
+Policy: For admission and progression in any of the Appalachian State University Nursing programs, all students must:

 - 1. Meet the required eligibility requirements and the patient safety and quality standards of clinical and other regulatory agencies. - 2.
-Newly admitted students: - a. complete the health appraisal and have physical examination performed by a licensed practitioner such as a physician or nurse practitioner. - b. complete and obtain approval of the "Safety and Technical Standards" form (attached). - c.
-Provide documentation of required immunizations including completion of 2-step Mantoux (PPD)testing. - d.
-Provide documentation current American Heart Association CPR certification in adult and infant/child at the health care provider level. - 3.
-If a student requests accommodations, they must register with the Office of Disability Services (ODS) in order to obtain approved reasonable accommodations for the specified academic year, if applicable. www.ods.appstate.edu or 828-262-3056 - 4.
-In order to progress in the program, all current students must submit, the beginning of subsequent academic years, the Annual Health, Safety and Technical Standards Self Evaluation form (in the forms section of this document) for validation of meeting the safety and technical standards. - 5.
-All students must maintain currency of immunization status, PPD testing and CPR. - 6.
-Students who incur subsequent illness or injury must be assessed at the time of said occurrence to determine if still in compliance with this policy and its intent.
+Newly admitted students must: - a.
+Complete the health appraisal and have a physical examination performed by a licensed practitioner such as a physician or nurse practitioner. - b.
+Complete and obtain approval of the "Safety and Technical Standards" form (attached). - c.
+Provide documentation of required immunizations including completion of 2-step Mantoux (PPD) testing. - d.
+Provide documentation of current American Heart Association CPR certification in adult and infant/child at the health care provider level. - 3.
+In order to progress in the program, all current students must submit, at the beginning of each subsequent academic year, the Annual Health, Safety and Technical Standards Self Evaluation form (in the forms section of this document) for validation of meeting the safety and technical standards. - 4.
+All students must maintain currency of immunization status, PPD testing and CPR. - 5.
+Students who incur subsequent illness or injury must be assessed at the time of said occurrence to determine if they remain in compliance with this policy and its intent.

-Confidentiality: The handling of all records and subject information will be strictly confidential and revealed only to those required to have access, i.e. ODS, Department of Nursing, Clinical Agencies.
-Any breach of confidentiality will be considered serious and appropriate disciplinary action will be taken.
+Confidentiality: The handling of all records and subject information will be strictly confidential and revealed only to those required to have access, e.g., ODR, Appalachian's Department of Nursing, clinical agencies, etc. Any breach of confidentiality will be considered serious and appropriate disciplinary action will be taken.

+Procedure:

-Procedure: Initial verification of student of meeting required safety and technical standards
+Initial verification of student of meeting required safety and technical standards

-- 1. Once the applicant has met the eligibility requirements for acceptance, the "Safety & Technical Standards" form will be sent to the applicant with the official notification of tentative acceptance into the upper division nursing major from the Department of Nursing. - 2.
-The student will then complete the form and return it to the Department of Nursing within the define time range. - 3.
-If a request for reasonable accommodations is made: - a. the form will be forwarded to ODS for review. - b.
-ODS will determine eligibility and consult with the Department of Nursing to determine reasonableness of the requested accommodations.
+- 1. Once the applicant has met the eligibility requirements for acceptance, the "Safety & Technical Standards" form will be sent from the Department of Nursing to the applicant with the official notification of provisional acceptance into any of the Appalachian State University Nursing programs. - 2.
+The student must complete the form and return it to the Department of Nursing by the specified return date.